 Dealing with water leaks

-All the information you need for finding and managing a leak.
+All the information you need for finding and managing leaks and bursts.

 Why do leaks happen?